bloominstituteoftechnology/java-countries/README.md

       Note: the sort method must work with `int` - so not `long`. the solution - type casting!
 See the code snippet below:
       `.sort((c1, c2) -> (int)(c1.getPopulation() - c2.getPopulation()))`

+      Note: to calculate median for stretch goals - if the list contains an odd number of items, pick the the middle one.
+If the list contains an even number of items, pick either of the two items that lie in the middle.

 * The following URLs should return the requested data given the parameters
     * /names/all